 Cases identified with potential quality of care issues are referred to the appropriate Medical Staff Department or Committee for review.
-The appropriate Department or Committee Chief or other member of the designated peer review committee will authorize the initiation of the review, record the date and reason for initiation of the review, and designate that the Quality Department (or other appropriate designee) shall be responsible for coordinating the review process and reporting back to the Department/Committee.
+The appropriate Department or Committee authorize the initiation of the review, record the date and reason for initiation of the review, and designate that the Quality Management Department (or other appropriate designee) shall be responsible for coordinating the review process and reporting back to the Department/Committee.

 Cases may be identified through OPPE, FPPE, case management, risk management, audits, sentinel events/serious safety events, clinician referrals, and other sources.
-All cases are initially screened by the Quality Department utilizing Medical Staff approved screening criteria, prior to forwarding for Medical Staff review.
-If the Medical Staff reviewer determines there are no potential quality of care issues identified the case is closed, the findings are documented and trending is performed in the Quality Department.
+All cases are initially screened by the Quality Management department utilizing medical staff approved screening criteria, prior to forwarding for medical staff review.
+If the medical staff reviewer determines there are no potential quality of care issues identified the case is closed, the findings are documented and trending is performed in the Quality Department.

-If potential quality of care issues are identified by the Medical Staff reviewer the following process for peer review shall be implemented:
+If potential quality of care issues are identified by the medical staff reviewer the following process for peer review shall be implemented: